A92 road: History

-In early April 1998 the A92 was extended beyond the Crossgates junction to provide direct access with the M90 southbound, to ease congestion around the Halbeath interchange.
-The new section was built three months ahead of schedule, costing £8.4m.
+On 27 March 1998 the A92 was extended beyond the Crossgates junction to provide direct access with the M90 southbound, using south facing free-flow slip roads between M90 and A92 East Fife Regional Road, to ease congestion around the Halbeath interchange.
+The new section had works beginning in August 1996, and was built three months ahead of schedule, costing £8.4m.